yewin-mm/spring-boot-sample-crud/README.md

 ## About The Project
-This is the sample backend microservice project for CURD (create, update, retrieve, delete) operation with Spring boot table by using spring data jpa.
+This is the sample backend microservice project for CURD (create, update, retrieve, delete) operation with Spring boot with Spring Data JPA.
-You can learn how to insert, update, select, delete to database by using spring data jpa.
+You can learn how to insert, update, select, delete to database by using Spring Data JPA.

 ### Built With